shopware/shopware/src/Docs/platform/5-orm/3-flags.md

 (new IdField('id', 'id'))->setFlags(new ReadOnly())
 ```

-Fields with this flag can not be written.
+Fields with this flag cannot be written.

 This flag does not have any parameters.